bricks-cloud/BricksLLM-website-docs/docs/basic-features/custom-id.md

 sidebar_position: 3
 ---

-# Custom ID per request
+# Attach Custom ID to requests

 To track a specific request, you can add a custom ID, such as a user ID, to the request.
 This ID will be included in logs, and you can use it to track the request in your system.